Everything you need to know about Shopify SEO

 Take this critical data and lift your Shopify SEO to the next level.

 3. The faster, the better

-Fast page speed is a major ranking factor for Google.
+Fast page speed is a major ranking factor for Google and its search results.

 But there’s another HUGE reason you should care about your site speed: